learnbyexample/curated_resources/books_movies_tvshows/books.md

 * [Short story collections](#short-story-collections)
 * [Graphic novels](#graphic-novels)

-Curated list of fictional books I've read so far...
+Curated list of fictional books I've read and liked so far...

 > So many books, so little time...